zxccvdql/EMM/README.md

 Please refer to the details in `multi_task_datasetname.ipynb` for training both the Baseline model and the model of our proposed method.

+In our proposed approach, the multi-task model architecture is created by decomposing four single-task pre-models and then hierarchically fusing them together.
+This process aligns precisely with the experiments described in the paper.
+However, the specific steps of decomposition and fusion are not detailed here.

 ## Acknowledgement
 Some dataloading and evaluation code is from: https://github.com/datawhalechina/torch-rechub